Home Blog Assignment of Contract

 What is an Assignment of Contract?

-An assignment of contract is a legal term that describes the process that occurs when an existing contract assignee wishes to transfer their contractual obligations to another party.
+An assignment of contract is a legal term that describes the process that occurs when the original party (assignor) transfers their rights and obligations under their contract to a third party (assignee).
 When an assignment of contract happens, the original party is relieved of their contractual duties, and their role is replaced by the approved incoming party.

 How Does Assignment of Contract Work?